 The ESRC review of centres policy

-We have recently reviewed and revised our centres policy with the aim of fostering and sustaining a larger number of centres over the longer term.
+In advance of the Centres Competition 2018 we revised our centres policy with the aim of fostering and sustaining a larger number of centres over the longer term.

 Further information about the review and the background and principles behind the revised funding model are detailed in our Centres Policy summary (PDF, 63Kb).